How to Help a Friend With Cancer: Fifteen Encouraging Ideas

 Probably the most amazing thing my friends did for me was to start a fundraiser.
 Even though I have insurance, the out of pocket expenses were staggering.
 Knowing I would never ask, my friends took it upon themselves to help with my medical bills through crowdfunding.

 My friends sent out mass emails and posted on social media to educate people about their goal.
 I was beyond touched by the outpouring of support I received.
 GoFundMe is a great way of helping a friend with cancer because it lessens the financial and emotional burden the disease often causes.
 I am grateful beyond words for the generosity I was shown, and I hope I can one day return the favor.
+Make sure to stay connected on social media and show that your loved one is in need of help.
+You never know, someone may see that you need help and share it with their friends and family who may also help.

 5. Get creative with how you rally support